Tasman Highway - Hobart Airport to Midway Point Causeway

 These traffic lights will operate 'on demand' instead of on a timed cycle.
 The traffic lights will give priority to traffic on the Tasman Highway and will provide safe access to the highway from Pittwater Road.

 This means we can duplicate the highway (make it two lanes in each direction) with a smaller footprint, and reduce the impact on neighbouring properties.

 Because of the smaller footprint, the speed limit will be 80 km/hr at this section, allowing the highway to follow the existing alignment.

 A shared pathway will be provided on the northern side of the road corridor.
-This is planned to link with a shared pathway on the northern side of the Western Causeway.
+This is planned to link with a shared pathway on the northern side of the Midway Point Causeway.

 During the initial community consultation process in June 2019 we provided two options for the community to consider.